PyMamba/mamba-framework/docs/development/access_sql_database.rst

 |storm| (and Mamba by extension) uses *stores* to operate with the underlying database.
 You can take a look at the `Storm API documentation <http://people.canonical.com/~therve/storm/storm.store.Store.html>`_ to retrieve a complete list of Store methods and properties.

-The mamba's enterprise system initialize a valid |storm| Store object for us always that we need it using the ``database`` model property ``store()`` method:
+The mamba's enterprise system initialize a valid |storm| Store object for us always that we need it using the ``model`` model property ``store()`` method:

 .. sourcecode:: python

-    store = self.database.store()
+    store = self.store()

 .. note::

     If you are planning to use stores outside `transacted` methods wil be a good idea to use the named parameter ``ensure_connect=True`` to make sure storm is connected to your database before try to use the store.

 Every model object has a copy of the ``database`` object that can be used to retrieve stores and other database related information.
+Normally we don't want to use the `database` store method directly unless we want to use multiple databases from the same model class (more on that later).

 Stores are used to retrieve objects from the database, to insert and update objects on it and of course to execute SQL queries directly to the database.
 Store is like a traditional ``cursor`` but much more flexible and powerful.